 The Kansas University Center on Developmental Disabilities (KUCDD) is located in Lawrence, Kansas and is one of the foremost U.S. institutions for the research and advancement of inclusive employment for people with disabilities, specifically developmental disabilities.
 The center is currently working on a research project regarding the implementation of career development intervention for young adults with Autism Spectrum Disorder (ASD).

-The PFP-IDE Fellow matched with KUCDD will work under the supervision of Dr. Evan Dean, who is an assistant professor in the occupational therapy programs at the center.
+Stephen Areba was matched with KUCDD and worked under the supervision of Dr. Evan Dean, who is an assistant professor in the occupational therapy programs at the center.
 His focus is on supporting adults with intellectual disabilities and enabling them to live within the community.
-He will provide guidance and mentorship as the Fellow is introduced to the center’s flagship programs and plans his or her Fellowship project.
+He provided guidance and mentorship as Stephen was introduced to the center’s flagship programs and planed his Fellowship project.